 We particularly focus on examining factors that contribute to disparities in health and health care outcomes for minority and underserved children and youth, and we develop strategies to address these issues.

-The Department of Health Outcomes and Policy in the College of Medicine serves as an important support infrastructure for the Institute for Child Health Policy and is the academic home for many of its faculty members from diverse disciplines who wish to pursue a career primarily focused on research and education for child, adolescent, and young adult health.
+The Department of Health Outcomes and Biomedical Informatics in the College of Medicine serves as an important support infrastructure for the Institute for Child Health Policy and is the academic home for many of its faculty members.

 Goals of the Institute for Child Health Policy